mr-pointing/website/content/posts/Computer Science/Introduction to Algorithms/Part 1/Introduction to Algorithms - Chapter 2.md

 The numbers to be sorted are known as *keys*.

-The input comes in the form of an array with $n$ elements.
+The input comes in the form of an array with `n` elements.

 A reason to sort is often because those keys are associated with other data, *Satellite data*.